 What are the Career Options and Salary Earnings for a Bachelor’s in Psychology Studies Degree?

 There are a number of career opportunities available for students who hold a bachelor’s degree in psychology studies.
-Although some students pursue positions within the field, others use the skills and the knowledge they developed within the program, including an understanding of behavior, to apply for positions in law, education, social work, government, criminal justice, counseling, community service, and more, according to the U.S. Bureau of Labor Statistics.
+Some students pursue positions within the field.
+Others use the skills and the knowledge to apply for positions in:

 – Projected Growth Rate: 18 percent